 Learning More About Our Health

 Did you know that many common ailments may be traced to substances you are exposed to in your everyday environment?
 Thirty years ago, even medical science was not broadly aware of the extent the environment affected health.
 But, thanks to much research and the work of pioneering physicians, doctors now recognize such maladies as headaches, sinusitis, fatigue, joint aches, blood vessel abnormalities, asthma and chronic infections may be caused by environmental factors.
 The Environmental Health Center-Dallas is one of the oldest and most advanced centers in the world addressing health and disease as it relates to the environment.
-With a staff of more than 70, including physicians, surgeons, scientists, nutritionists, and physical therapists, the center provides full-service medical care with a special emphasis on the impact of environmental factors on the human body.
+The center provides full-service medical care with a special emphasis on the impact of environmental factors on the human body.

 According to Dr. William J. Rea, the surgeon who founded the Clinic in 1974, various exposures may cause sleep disturbance, learning disorders, blood vessel, colon and bladder inflammation, as well as a host of other inflammatory problems.
 The “environment” involves all of our surroundings, including everything we breathe, eat, or touch.
 It consists of thousands of substances we are exposed to each day, but often do not even know exist.
 They are substances like the air-pollens, molds, and animal danders in the air, machinery, carpets, cleaning supplies, perfume and smog produces chemical by-products.